Supercell (company): Marketing

-Acknowledgements
+Accolades

 In 2012, Supercell was awarded as the best Nordic start-up company and chosen as the Finnish game developer of the year.
 The following year, Supercell won the Finnish Teknologiakasvattaja 2013 (Technology Educator 2013) contest, and the company was chosen as the software entrepreneur of the year.
 In 2014, the research and consultancy agency T-Media chose Supercell as Finland's most reputable company in their Luottamus&Maine (Trust&Reputation) report.